crossbeam-rs/rfcs/text/2017-05-02-atomic-api.md

 allocation and deallocation?
 Should we provide a nice interface for such cases?

+It makes sense to provide an unsafe function that re-pins the current thread, mostly for use in long-running scopes.
+Re-pinning would be unsafe because it invalidates all present `Ptr`s.
+What are more concrete use cases for such a feature and what is the best interface for it?

-Also, how do dynamically sized types interact with all this?
+How do dynamically sized types interact with the API?

 ### Fat pointers and DSTs